Pharmacist from Canada (Non-CFTA)

 Please allow at least 20 business days for processing.

-Checklist for Pre-Registration - Canada (Non-AIT)
+Checklist for Pre-Registration - Canada (Non-CFTA)

-Application for Pre-Registration - Canada (Non-AIT)
+Application for Pre-Registration - Canada (Non-CFTA)

 Note: the application processing time is due to the criminal record check (CRC) process which can take at least 20 business days.
 If adjudication or fingerprinting is required for the CRC, then the processing time will be further extended.